fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 **Spider on your foot**, You have got
 : An in-character way of letting another player know that their character is teleporting around, rather than walking.
 I.e. *'You have a spider on your foot'*

+**Sleep**, Going to
+: An in-character way of letting another player know that your logging off for the night.
+I.e. *'Im going to sleep for the rest of the night ill be on tomorrow'*

 ## T

+**Tsunami**
+: An in-character way of referring to a Server Restart.
+I.e. *'Tsunamis in 5 minutes'*

 ## U